killerapp/ray-mcp/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the Apache License, Version 2.0 - see the [LICENSE](LICENSE) file for details.

+This software includes code originally from [ray-mcp](https://github.com/pradeepiyer/ray-mcp) licensed under the MIT License.
+See [NOTICE](NOTICE) file for full attribution details.

 ---